 Best for: Vintage homeware.

-This popular fair promises a treasure trove of vintage pieces and furniture and could be the ideal place to grab a bargain for your home, with lamps, signage and collectables all on offer as well as more one-off collectables.
+In normal times, this popular fair promises a treasure trove of vintage pieces and furniture and could be the ideal place to grab a bargain for your home, with lamps, signage and collectables all on offer as well as more one-off collectables.

 LAPADA Art and Antique Fair